• Skip to primary navigation

 Notes

-New Mexico Chili - This is a blend sold in my local supermarket under the brand name Morton & Bassett.
-If you can't find it, use any other mexican blend your supermarket carries.
+New Mexico chili: A spice blend by Morton & Bassett, available in most supermarkets.
+If you can't find it, use any other Mexican blend your supermarket carries.

 Nutrition